 Allocating The Rights Jointly

 Sometimes the rights are awarded jointly.
-This generally means that the parents must agree on all decisions.
+This generally means the parents must agree on all decisions.
 When they cannot agree then the status quo remains until they agree to change it.
 There are instances where parents will agree that a third person, such as a school counselor or pediatrician, can make the decision if the parents disagree.
 This presupposes that the designated person will give an opinion.
 It also permits an unknown future person to make a decision about a child that is contrary to what one parent thinks is best.
-Be aware that you are presuming that the school counselor or pediatrician is equipped to make a good decision for your child.
+Be aware you are presuming that the school counselor or pediatrician is equipped to make a good decision for your child.

 Rights Awarded Independently